Executive Directors' remuneration

 In setting the overall remuneration policy, general trends and average increases throughout the Group are taken into account when setting executive Directors' reward packages.
 A key feature for the executive Directors is that a higher proportion of their remuneration package is delivered through performance related pay, which has a greater linkage to the results of the Group.

-Further details of the Executive Directors' remuneration can be found in the Remuneration section of the 2019 Annual Report pages 116-137.
+Further details of the Executive Directors' remuneration can be found in the Remuneration section of the pages 134-150 of the 2020 Annual Report.
 These include basic salaries, annual and long-term incentive arrangements, external appointments and more.